Improved Converses and Gap Results for Coded Caching: Main Results

 \subsection{Worst-Case Scenario}

-Our first result is a lower bound on the rate-memory tradeoff in the worst-case scenario.
-It is proved in Section~\ref{subsec:worst}.
-Alternatively, it can also be extracted from the converse result for general degraded broadcast channels in \cite{SaeediWiggerYener-2016}. \begin{theorem} For all $\M\in[0,N)$,
+Our first result is a lower bound on the rate-memory tradeoff in the worst-case scenario and it is proved in Section~\ref{subsec:worst}.
+The bound can also be extracted from the converse result for general degraded broadcast channels in \cite{SaeediWiggerYener-2016}. \begin{theorem} For all $\M\in[0,N)$,

 where

 \end{theorem}